Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSampleAsync.md

 radiologyInsightsInferenceOptions.FindingOptions = findingOptions;
 ```

-## Add the PatientRecord and the ModelConfiguration inside RadiologyInsightsData.
+## Adding PatientRecord and ModelConfiguration to RadiologyInsightsData
+To integrate the patient record and model configuration into `RadiologyInsightsData`, create a list of `PatientRecord` objects and initialize it with the patient record.
+Then, instantiate `RadiologyInsightsData` with this list.
+Finally, set the Configuration property of `RadiologyInsightsData` to the model configuration created using the `CreateConfiguration` method.
+This ensures that the data object is fully prepared with both patient information and the necessary configuration for radiology insights analysis.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_AddRecordAndConfiguration
 List<PatientRecord> patientRecords = new() { patientRecord };
 RadiologyInsightsData radiologyInsightsData = new(patientRecords);
 radiologyInsightsData.Configuration = CreateConfiguration();
 ```

+## Initializing RadiologyInsights Client with Default Azure Credentials
-## Create a RadiologyInsights client by initializing TokenCredential using the default Azure credentials.
+Create a `RadiologyInsightsClient` by initializing TokenCredential using the default Azure credentials.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_CreateClient
 Uri endpointUri = new Uri(endpoint);
 TokenCredential cred = new DefaultAzureCredential();
 RadiologyInsightsClient client = new RadiologyInsightsClient(endpointUri, cred);
 ```

+## Sending Asynchronous Requests with RadiologyInsights Client
-## Send a asynchronous request to the RadiologyInsights client along with the job id and radiologyInsightsjob.
+Send an asynchronous request to the RadiologyInsights client along with the job id and radiologyInsightsjob.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_synccall
 RadiologyInsightsJob radiologyInsightsjob = GetRadiologyInsightsJob();
 var jobId = "job" + DateTimeOffset.Now.ToUnixTimeMilliseconds();
 Operation<RadiologyInsightsInferenceResult> operation = await client.InferRadiologyInsightsAsync(WaitUntil.Completed, jobId, radiologyInsightsjob);
 ```

+## Displaying Age Mismatch Inferences from Radiology Insights
-## Below code is used to display information about age mismatches inferred from radiology insights.
+Below code is used to display information about age mismatches inferred from radiology insights.
 The code retrieves a list of extensions associated with this inference.
-These extensions, represented as FhirR4Extension objects, contain additional information about the age mismatch.
-Finally, the system extracts evidence from these extensions using the ExtractEvidence function and prints out this evidence.
+These extensions, represented as `FhirR4Extension` objects, contain additional information about the age mismatch.
+Finally, the system extracts evidence from these extensions using the `ExtractEvidence` function and prints out this evidence.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_AgeMismatchInference
 RadiologyInsightsInferenceResult responseData = operation.Value;
 IReadOnlyList<RadiologyInsightsInference> inferences = responseData.PatientResults[0].Inferences;